alostgreenwitch/Password-Generator-Project/README.md

 # Password-Generator-Project

-As I work through 100 Days of code, I will upload/push my projects to my Github account.
+As I work through 100 Days of Python from Udemy, I will upload/push my projects to my Github account.

 Bare with my progress.